Skip to main content

 Kayak Surfing

 The first kayak surfer in Oregon, as far as I know, was Rod Kiel of the OKCC, around 1972.
 He often paddled along the coast alone, his main objective being to explore coves, arches, and caves.
 He also organized surfing trips for OKCC.
-In 1979 Curt Petetson, who was a surf boarder from California, moved to Corvallis.
+In 1979 Curt Peterson, who was a surf boarder from California, moved to Corvallis.
 Chuck Leach gave him a few kayak lessons, and Curt became both a river runner and a kayak surfer.
 He and member Rick Starr, who had moved to Newport, explored the many surfing possibilities along the Oregon Coast.
 I believe that kayak surfing occurred on the northern half of the Oregon coast, if not the entire Oregon coast, before surfboarding.

 Later